CNuge/debar/README.md

 denoise_file(fastq_example_file, filename = "multicore-example_output.fastq", multicore = 8, log_file = TRUE, keep_rejects = TRUE) #set the multicore parameter to the number of CPU cores available
 ```

-Certain paramater selections can further increase the speed with which `debar` can process data, but come with certain trade offs (that may or may not be worth consideration in the processing of your own data).
-The most drastic speed imrpovement is the provided
+Certain parameter selections can further increase the speed with which `debar` can process data, but come with certain trade offs (that may or may not be worth consideration in the processing of your own data).
+The most drastic speed improvement is provided provided by disabling the direction check (dir_check).
+By default both the forward and reverse compliments of a read are compared to the PHMM, if your data consists only of forward reads, then disabling this option will result in a 30-50% reduction in processing.
+Other speed/accuracy trade offs are available and discussed within the 'Recommended parameter combinations' section of the package's vignette.

 ### Denoising within R

+The file-to-file denoising method should serve the purposes of the majority of users.
+However, you are also able to perform denoising of sequences from within R (for the purposes of parameter tuning, extraction of additional data etc.).

 ## Version Notes

-Initial design and default parameters are based on using seqDenoise with [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) on [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
+Initial design and default parameters are based on using `debar` to process [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) on [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
 Despite this, the package is designed to interface with fastq or fasta files of any origin (although the developers have yet to quantify performance on other data sources).
 The package uses a profile hidden Markov model (PHMMs) to identify and correct insertion and deletion errors within COI-5P sequences.

 ## Acknowledgements